Skip to content

 Host names

-Ensure that the relevant ingress rules specify a matching host name.
+Ensure that the relevant ingress rules specify a matching hostname.

 Default SSL Certificate